 This process requires you to define the Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) with critical importance to your organization, which can provide valuable insight into its security controls.

 The KPIs and KRIs of each organization primarily depend on the priority of each control, which is affected by factors such as contractual and regulatory obligations.

 Pass your CMMC audit with cuick trac™ — your compliance solution

-Learn why so many small to medium size defense contractors choose cuick trac™ as their DFARS 252.204-7012 & NIST SP 800-171 compliance solution.
+Interested in learning why so many small to medium size defense contractors choose cuick trac™ as their DFARS 252.204-7012 & NIST SP 800-171 compliance solution?

 Contact us online or schedule a cuick trac™ demo today.